ray-project/deltacat/README.md

 time.sleep(0.1)

 # Doc processing V3.0
-# Generate customer service responses based on sentiment and emotion detail.
+# Generate customer service responses based on sentiment and emotion analysis results.
 with dc.transaction():
+    # First, read the current insights table with sentiment and emotion analysis
+    current_insights = dc.read("insights", namespace="analysis")

-    # Define a UDF to generate customer service responses.
+    # Define a UDF to generate customer service responses based on analysis results.
     @daft.udf(return_dtype=daft.DataType.struct({
         "response_text": daft.DataType.string(),
         "response_model": daft.DataType.string(),
         "generated_at": daft.DataType.int64()
     }))
-    def generate_responses(content_series):
+    def generate_responses_from_analysis(analysis_series):
         response_generator = pipeline("text-generation", model="microsoft/DialoGPT-medium")
         results = []

-        for content in content_series.to_pylist():
+        for analysis in analysis_series.to_pylist():
-            # Create appropriate response prompt based on content.
+            # Create appropriate response prompt based on sentiment and emotion analysis.
+            if analysis in ["sadness"]:
-            if "disappointed" in content.lower() or "unacceptable" in content.lower(): prompt = "Dear valued customer, we sincerely apologize for" elif "outstanding" in content.lower() or "excellent" in content.lower(): prompt = "Thank you so much for your wonderful feedback!
-We're thrilled"
+                prompt = "Dear valued customer, we sincerely apologize for the inconvenience and" elif analysis in ["joy"]:
+                prompt = "Thank you so much for your wonderful feedback!
+We're thrilled to hear" elif analysis in ["fear"]:
+                prompt = "We understand your concerns and want to assure you that"
             else:
                 prompt = "Thank you for contacting us.
-We understand your concern and"
+We appreciate your feedback and"

-            # Generate truncated responses.
+            # Generate customer service responses.
             generated = response_generator(prompt, max_length=100, num_return_sequences=1, pad_token_id=50256)
             response_text = generated[0]['generated_text']
             results.append({